Khamenei says Iran, Turkey must take measures against Kurdish secession - TV

 Israel has denied being involved in the vote, but it has welcomed the Kurds’ vote for independence.

-The United States opposed the referendum as a destabilising move at a time when all sides in the region are still fighting Islamic State.
+The United States opposed the referendum as a destabilizing move at a time when all sides in the region are still fighting Islamic State.
+(Writing by Parisa Hafezi; Editing by Hugh Lawson)